 You will have to pay attention to their body language more closely.
 Cats will admire you from afar or come to you displaying their affectionate behaviors during downtime.

 Sometimes, a cat’s affectionate tendencies may not even seem like love.
 In reality, cats have their own ways of telling us the way they feel and it’s important for us to notice and understand so we can continue to provide them with what they need to live long and happy lives.

 Purring is to cats as tail wagging is to dogs.
 It’s something that occurs when they’re feeling their best and often times that is when you, their owner, take time out of your day dedicated to them.
 If you plan to relax on the sofa or read a book in bed, you can expect your cat to join you and let the purring ensue.

-Purring occurs because when cats experience happiness, their brains tell the muscles in their voice box to vibrate.
+Cats purr because they experience happiness and their brains tell the muscles in their voice box to vibrate.
 This sound is usually uninterrupted as it is able to occur both through inhaling and exhaling.
-Usually this is a sign of happiness, but be sure to also watch out for other signs of stress that may indicate the purring is coming from a distressed kitty.
+Usually, this is a sign of happiness, but be sure to also watch out for other signs of stress that may indicate the purring is coming from a distressed kitty.

-A bit more obvious and a bit more similar to the way we express loves as humans, kneading is a major sign of affection in all cats.
-It feels similar because it’s usually happens during a relaxing time and you feel their affection through touch.
+A bit more obvious and a bit more similar to the way we express loves as humans, kneading is a major sign of displaying affection in all cats.
+It feels similar because it usually happens during a relaxing time and you feel their affection through touch.